All Episodes

 We're going to try and pin it down and get a firm date on when Rush will be back.

-There are there are as many guest hosts across the fruited plain as there are acres of land owned by the federal government of the United States.
+There are as many guest hosts across the fruited plain as there are acres of land owned by the federal government of the United States.

 Those questions have no place in a transition, Perez said.